How to get from Berlin Airport BER to City Centre and more Insider Tips

 And best of all, this service is completely free of charge.

 Just visit their website and book the best time slot possible.
+This system is called BER The Runway and is the best invention ever.

 What, if after all this fantastic information about BER suddenly start feeling hungry?